tc39/proposal-resizablearraybuffer/README.md

   // no realloc.
   //
   // Throws a TypeError if the this value is not resizable.
-  // Throws a RangeError unless 0 <= newByteLength <= this.maximumByteLength.
+  // Throws a RangeError unless 0 <= newByteLength <= this.maxByteLength.
   //
   // Can throw OOM.
   resize(newByteLength);